DamianSuess/Learn.MauiWatch/readme.md

 ﻿# Learn - Watch WearMaui with .NET MAUI

-This repository provides an example on how to crete a Watch app with .NET MAUI and link it to your mobile app.
+This repository provides an example on how to create a Watch app with .NET MAUI and link it to your mobile app.

 **Author:** [Damian Suess](https://www.linkedin.com/in/damiansuess/)<br/>
 **Website:** [SuessLabs.com](https://suesslabs.com)<br/>